dalbitresb12/Clinic_Management_System/README.md

-Here is a GitHub README file based on the provided **Clinic Management System SRS** document.
-You can copy and paste it directly into your GitHub repository.

----

 # 🏥 Clinic Management System

 The **Clinic Management System** is a comprehensive platform designed to streamline clinic operations by managing patient appointments, medical records, billing, and administrative tasks.
 The system enhances communication between patients, doctors, and administrators, ensuring efficiency and a better healthcare experience.